The U.S. National Defense Authorization Act for the year 2015 passed the House of Representatives last week.

 After picking up the information on Tuesday experts in Seoul say Washington's move could face resistance as it could anger China and as South Korea is aiming to implement its own missile defense program named Korea Air and Missile Defense by early 2020.

-The passing of the bill comes in line with a Japanese media reporting that U.S. National Security Adviser Susan Rice discussed the matter with Japanese Prime Minister Shinzo Abe.
+The passing of the bill comes in line with a report out of the Japanese media that U.S. National Security Advisor Susan Rice discussed the matter with Japanese Prime Minister Shinzo Abe last month.

 The Yomiuri Shimbun report said Rice suggested immediately sharing information among the three nations if South Korean radar detects a North Korean missile launch.

-Attention now lies on how the South Korean government will react -- and if it will react -- to Washington's move especially considering a U.S. Congressional Research Service report last year said Seoul would benefit the least given its close proximity to Pyongyang.
+Attention now lies on how the South Korean government will react -- and if it will react -- to Washington's move.